opensumi/docs/docs/develop/basic-design/contribution-point.en.md

   }

   onWillStop() {
-    // This function is executed just before the application is shut down, and if true is returned, the shutdown is interrupted
+    // This function is executed just before the application is to shut down.
+If returned "true", the shutdown will be interrupted
   }

   onStop() {
-    // Shutdown phase execution
+    // This function is executed in shutdown phase
   }

   onDisposeSideEffects() {